mohsenasm/swarm-dashboard/README.md

    the dashboard's node server would give an attacker full control of the swarm)
 1. The interaction with docker API is a fairly rough implementation and is not very optimised.
-The server polls the API every 500 ms, publishing the the response data to all open websockets if it changed since last time.
+The server polls the API every 500 ms, publishing the response data to all open websockets if it changed since last time.
 There is probably a better way to look for changes in the Swarm that could be used in the future.